inducer/pytato/doc/design.rst

 in the later versions.
 As, in the process of associating names to array variables it would privately hold references to :class:`~pytato.array.InputArgumentBase` variables that could no longer be referenced by a user.
-This made it impossible for the garbage collector to deallocate large :class:`~pytato.array.DataWrapper`'s, unless the namespace itself went out-of-scope.
+This made it impossible for the garbage collector to deallocate large :class:`~pytato.DataWrapper`'s, unless the namespace itself went out-of-scope.

 Glossary